 Two important things:

-1. If the company charges you at the official rate, you are good.
-You will make 17 % profit.
-You will have the benefit of a slightly better rate when you pay with your credit card.
-Example: cost of a ticket at the official rate converted to USD is 10 USD (=7810 ARS).
-You paid with a credit card, you have paid 8,51 USD.
+- If the company charges you at the official rate, you are good.
+You will make 7 % profit.
+You will have the benefit of a better rate when you pay with your credit card.
+Example: cost of a ticket at the official rate converted to USD is 10 USD (=9780,00 ARS).
+You paid with a credit card, you have paid 9,22 USD.

-2. If the company charges you at the MEP rate, you will lose money because of the new regulations.
+- If the company charges you at the MEP rate, you will lose money!
 The company wants to receive 10 USD worth in ARS at the MEP rate to buy USD.
-So, they will charge you 10100 ARS.
-If you paid then with your credit card, you have paid 11,01 USD.
+So, they will charge you 11130,00 ARS.
+If you paid then with your credit card, you have paid 10,66 USD.
+And often they take an extra margin out of the security of fluctuation in the exchange rate.

 Read also: where to stay in Buenos Aires?
 Neighborhood tips.